nismoryco/emulationstation/README.md

 --windowed                      not fullscreen, should be used with --resolution --vsync [1/on or 0/off]         turn vsync on or off (default is on) --max-vram [size]               Max VRAM to use in Mb before swapping.
-0 for unlimited --force-kid             Force the UI mode to be Kid --force-kiosk           Force the UI mode to be Kiosk --force-disable-filters         Force the UI to ignore applied filters in gamelist --help, -h                      summon a sentient, angry tuba
+0 for unlimited --force-kiosk           Force the UI mode to be Kiosk --force-disable-filters         Force the UI to ignore applied filters in gamelist --help, -h                      summon a sentient, angry tuba